A Compositional Kernel Model for Feature Learning: Global Minimizers

 \subsubsection{Irrelevant Feature Elimination}

-We first study one aspect of feature learning: when does the global minimizer $\beta_*$ eliminate irrelevant features by setting coordinates outside the core sufficient feature set $S_*$ to zero?
-Such sparsity shows that the model can suppress irrelevant inputs automatically.
+We first study one aspect of feature learning: when does the global minimizer $\beta_*$ eliminate irrelevant features—that is, assign zero weight to coordinates outside the core sufficient feature set $S_*$?
+Such sparsity reflects the model’s ability to suppress irrelevant inputs automatically.

 \begin{assumption} Assume that $X_{S_*}$ and $X_{S_*^c}$ are probabilistically independent.
 Here, $S_*$ denotes the core sufficient feature set of the distribution $(X, Y) \sim \P$, and $S_*^c = \{1, 2, \ldots, d\} \backslash S_*$ denotes its complement. \end{assumption}